labex-labs/open-source-labs/python/python-mastery/lab-ex7-4-low-level-of-class-creation/en/intro.md

 # Introduction

-**Objectives:**

-- Learn about the low-level steps involved in creating a class
-- Understand how classes are constructed in Python using the `type()` function
-- Implement custom class creation techniques

-**Files Modified:** `validate.py`, `structure.py`

-In this exercise, we will explore the underlying mechanics of how Python classes are created.
-While most developers simply use the standard class syntax, understanding the low-level process provides deeper insight into Python's object-oriented features and can lead to more powerful programming techniques.
+In this lab, you will learn about the low-level steps involved in creating a class in Python.
+Understanding how classes are constructed using the `type()` function provides deeper insight into Python's object-oriented features.

+You will also implement custom class creation techniques.
+The files `validate.py` and `structure.py` will be modified during this lab, allowing you to apply your new knowledge in a practical setting.